How to install Memtime on Ubuntu 24.04

 Have the

-running. -
+Terminalrunning. -

 Open the

-file for editing:sudo nano /etc/gdm3/custom.conf
+custom.conffile for editing:sudo nano /etc/gdm3/custom.conf -

 Find the line that says

-and uncomment it by removing the#
+#WaylandEnable=falseand uncomment it by removing the#:#WaylandEnable=falsechange toWaylandEnable=false -

 Save the file by pressing

-, and exit withCtrl + X
+Ctrl + O, thenEnter, and exit withCtrl + X. -

 Restart your system to apply the changes.
 (This can also be done after step 6.)